codacy/docs/docs/related-tools/local-analysis/client-side-tools.md

 ## See also

-See the full list of [supported languages and tools](../../getting-started/supported-languages-and-tools.md) to check the programming languages that the client-side tools can analyze.
+See the full list of [supported languages and tools](../../getting-started/supported-languages-and-tools.md) to check the programming languages that each client-side tool can analyze.